zammad/zammad-admin-documentation/manage/scheduler.rst

 Note
    You can use the note field to describe the purpose of the scheduler.
    This is only visible to other admins when they are editing the scheduler.
-   It is *not* a way to add notes to tickets.
+   It is *not* a way to add notes to objects.

 Active
    With this setting you can enable/disable the scheduler.